Whistleblower Attorney in Los Angeles

 Simply speaking, a whistleblower is an employee, contractor, or concerned citizen who reports illegal, unsafe, or unethical activity to the appropriate authorities.
 The individual usually has some inside information that is not available to the ordinary observer.

 The answer to this largely depends on the type of organization suspected of the illicit behavior, the criminality of their actions, and the level at which it’s occurring.
 For instance, government whistleblowers can usually report illegal conduct to the branch that oversees that employee or group of employees.
-Whistleblowers can usually report violations of the law to law enforcement.
-If you are aware of workplace safety violations, you can contact Cal/OSHA.
+Whistleblowers can usually report violations of the law to a law enforcement agency.
+If you are aware of workplace safety violations, you can contact Cal/OSHA

 This is a federal “qui tam” law that dates back to 1863.
 The False Claims Act allows private citizen whistleblowers to pursue civil suits on behalf of the Federal Government.
 If the suit is successful, whistleblowers are eligible to claim a portion of the funds recovered.